AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 three very distinctive layers.
 The first, which is responsible for tables consistent with each other (including links and nodes, modes and link_types), are embedded in the data layer in the form of geo-spatial database triggers.
-The second is the Python API, which provides all of AeuqilibraE's core algorithms and data manipulation facilities.
+The second is the Python API, which provides all of AequilibraE's core algorithms and data manipulation facilities.
 The third is the GUI implemented in QGIS, which provides a user-friendly interface to access the model, visualize results and run procedures.